TomaszChylinski/liri-node-app/README.md

                 * Plot of the movie.
                 * Actors in the movie.

   <img src="assets/images/movie-search.png">

   ## Default search if no input is found

+  * Defaulted value if no artist/band is provided "Ozuna".
-  If no song is provided then your program will default to "The Sign" by Ace of Base.
+  * Defaulted value if no song is provided "The Sign" by Ace of Base.
-  If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'
+  * Defaulted value if no movie is provided "The Sign" by Ace of Base.'Mr. Nobody.'

   Thank you for viewing my LIRI-NODE-APP for any question please feel to visit my website <a href="https://tomaszchylinski.github.io/chylinski-tomasz-portfolio/contact.html"></a>